usherlabs/kwil-ls-oracle/README.md

 ### [demo-contract](./examples/demo-contract)

 Provides a simple kuneiform file demonstrating how we can use the `logstore_listener` and `ingest_resolution` to fetch data from the Log Store into a kwil contract.

-## How to run

-There are docker services being prepared to run the project (see [docker-compose.yml](./docker-compose.yml)).
-However, this is not fully working yet, and the project is not ready to run.